Get free shipping on all orders - Ends Sunday!

 Dog Losing Hair: Signs, Causes, and Treatment for Dog Hair Loss

-A dog losing hair is one of the most common symptoms of dermatological disease in canines.
+A dog losing hair is one of the most common signs of dermatological disease in canines.
 A dog losing hair is medically termed alopecia.

 The signs of dog hair loss are areas of uneven fur coverage or patches of bald spots.

 The treatment for a dog losing hair depends on the underlying cause.
-Commonly prescribed treatments are antibiotics, antiparasitics, thyroid hormone supplementation, zinc supplementation, anti-itching medication, and omega fatty acids.
+Commonly prescribed medications are antibiotics, antiparasitics, thyroid hormone supplementation, zinc supplementation, anti-itching medication, and omega fatty acids.

 What is Hair Loss in Dogs?